-Regarding the matter of luxury crossover SUVs, Lexus has a triumphant plan that keeps the RX above the opposition.
-In 2014 alone, the Lexus RX out sold it’s immediate rival, the BMW X5, and almost surpassed all the BMW crossover models joined with 107,690 units.
-Presently, with the 2016 Lexus RX 350 and 450h, the Japanese automobile manufacturer has increased the stakes.
-The fourth era Lexus SUV has been updated from grille to taillights and wheels to rooftop.
+Regarding luxury crossover SUVs, Lexus has a triumphant plan that keeps the RX above the opposition.
+In 2014 alone, the Lexus RX out-sold its immediate rival, the BMW X5, and almost surpassed all the BMW crossover models with 107,690 units.
+With the 2016 Lexus RX 350 and 450h, the Japanese automobile manufacturer has increased the stakes.
+The fourth-era Lexus SUV has been updated from a grille to taillights and wheels to a rooftop.

 Appearance and Styling

 The most recognizable of changes is that of the trademark Lexus spindle grille.
-This is one of the biggest, most unmistakable grille outlines that the brand has utilized.
-It’s more extensive and more pronounced; nearly covering the vehicle’s front from corner to corner.
-Even the haze lights are settled in a triangular-chasm streams down toward the asphalt and planes out toward the street ahead Network Posting.
+This is one of the biggest, most unmistakable grille outlines the brand has utilized.
+It’s more extensive and pronounced, covering the vehicle’s front from corner to corner.
+Even the haze lights are settled in a triangular chasm that streams down toward the asphalt and planes out toward the street ahead of Network Posting.

-A head-on look at this vehicle screams for attention and will definitely get what it demands.
-Curvilinear headlamps illuminate the road ahead and house the now standard bi-LED lights and optional triple L-shape-LED lights.
-Daytime Running Lights (DRLs) rest below the LED headlamps and consist of 18 individual LEDs and act as turn indicators.
-One thing that will be hard to notice on the new RX is the flush fitting headlamp washers that hide out of sight when not in use.
+A head-on look at this vehicle screams for attention and will get what it demands.
+Curvilinear headlamps illuminate the road ahead and house standard bi-LED lights and optional triple L-shape-LED lights.
+Daytime Running Lights (DRLs) rest below the LED headlamps, consisting of 18 individual LEDs, and act as turn indicators.
+One thing that will be hard to notice on the new RX is the flush-fitting headlamp washers that hide out of sight when not in use.

-The blacked-out C-pillars of the RX give it a space-aged look of a floating roof for the first time ever seen on a Lexus model.
-Doors on the new SUV have been finished with a new SmartAccess handle with puddle lamps which provides illumination to the ground below for passengers entering the vehicle.
+The blacked-out C-pillars of the RX give it a space-aged look of a floating roof for the first time seen on a Lexus model.
+Doors on the new SUV have been finished with a new SmartAccess handle with puddle lamps, illuminating the ground below for passengers entering the vehicle.
 New colors (Caviar, Autumn Shimmer, and Nightfall Mica) canvas the crossover and feature a scratch-resistant self-restoring coat in the body paint.
-This new coating, using a high-performance macromolecular polymer, resist scratches from fingernails around the door handles and enhances the gloss and color of the paint over a long period of time.
+This unique coating, using a high-performance macromolecular polymer, resists scratches from fingernails around the door handles and enhances the gloss and color of the paint over a long period.

-The fourth-generation, 2016 Lexus RX 350 received more than a cosmetic makeover.
-What Lexus has put into the new vehicle’s drivetrain will have manufacturers continuing to chase this SUV, both on and off the road.
-A new engine build, transmission, and suspension highlight some of the new changes in the 2016 RX.
+The fourth-generation 2016 Lexus RX 350 received more than a cosmetic makeover.
+What Lexus has put into the new vehicle’s drivetrain will have manufacturers continuing to chase this SUV on and off the road.
+A new engine build, transmission, and suspension highlight recent changes in the 2016 RX.

-Staying true to the previous generation, Lexus powers the RX with a 3.5-Liter, V-6 engine.
-Of course, this new SUV with it’s athletic and aggressive styling couldn’t just receive a transplant of the previous RX’s engine.
-Moving from a multi-port fuel injection system to a direct injection fuel system brings an added heart beat to the new RX in both performance and fuel efficiency.
-Providing 295-horsepower and 267 lb-ft of torque, the 2016 Lexus RX achieves 2-mpg more than it’s predecessor on both front-wheel and all-wheel drive models.
+Staying true to the previous generation, Lexus powers the RX with a 3.5-liter V-6 engine.
+Of course, with its athletic and aggressive styling, this new SUV couldn’t just receive a transplant of the previous RX’s engine.
+Moving from a multi-port fuel injection system to a direct injection fuel system brings an added heartbeat to the new RX in both performance and fuel efficiency.
+Providing 295 horsepower and 267 lb-ft of torque, the 2016 Lexus RX achieves two mpg more than its predecessor on both front-wheel and all-wheel drive models.

-Using high-tech body adhesives and laser screw welding the structural integrity and overall rigidity has been increased in the 2016 crossover.
-A new process called “annular frame construction” was implemented for strengthened frame sections within the vehicle around the front and rear doors.
-High-tensile strength steel is used in key areas such as the underbody cross members both A and B-pillars.
+Using high-tech body adhesives and laser screw welding, the structural integrity and overall rigidity have been increased in the 2016 crossover.
+An “annular frame construction” was implemented to strengthen the vehicle’s frame sections around the front and rear doors.
+High-tensile strength steel is used in key areas such as the A and B-pillars underbody cross members.
 These enhancements help increase handling and occupant protection while helping keep the cabin quieter.

-The RX’s front-strut and rear double-wishbone suspension system has been optimized to provide greater steering response and ride comfort.
+The RX’s front-strut and rear double-wishbone suspension system has been optimized for greater steering response and ride comfort.
 Front and rear suspension balance enhances ride performance and quality.
-Modification of the vehicle’s engine mounts and an increase of rigidity in the front sway bars, front axle, and hub bearings change the driver’s experience, giving them enhanced steering feedback.
-Additionally, tire grip and traction were changed allowing the RX to respond more crisply and enhance overall agility.
+Modifying the vehicle’s engine mounts and increasing rigidity in the front sway bars, front axle, and hub bearings change the driver’s experience, giving them enhanced steering feedback.
+Additionally, tire grip and traction were altered, allowing the RX to respond more crisply and enhance overall agility.
 Adaptive Variable Suspension (AVS) is now available as a premium option.
-AVS changes the damping forces according to road conditions and even responds to acceleration, steering, or braking; further enhancing ride quality.
+AVS varies the damping forces according to road conditions and even responds to acceleration, steering, or braking, enhancing ride quality.

-To give more fidelity and responsiveness, the RX’s steering system was also modified.
-The newest Electric Power Steering (EPS) management system was adopted for wider control range or initial steer, return-steer and cornering.
-Drivers can choose a light and comfortable steering feel or sharpen response and feel “on the fly” with by using the now available Drive Mode Select system.
+The RX’s steering system was also modified to give more fidelity and responsiveness.
+The newest Electric Power Steering (EPS) management system was adopted for a wider control range, initial steer, return steer, and cornering.
+Drivers can choose a light and comfortable steering feel or sharpen response and feel “on the fly” using the now available Drive Mode Select system.